Working with S3 Buckets (Yandex Object Storage)

 );

-Using an external connection to an S3 bucket
+Using an External Connection to an S3 Bucket

 When working with Yandex Object Storage using external data sources, it is convenient to perform prototyping and initial data connection setup.